MRRazvi/blockchain-development/README.md

 ***How you can take this guide more efficiently?***

-As name suggested it's roadmap, so I will just tell you which topics you need to know in which order.
+As name suggested its roadmap, so I will just tell you which topics you need to know in which order.
 So just search that topic on internet and learn those.

 ## Prerequisites
 - Frontend